alpaddesai/SoftwareProductDevelopmentLifecycle/README.md

 # Software Product Development Life Cycle

-The project provides an introduction to Systems Engineering and software product development lifecycle
+The project provides an introduction to software product development lifecycle

 Images are custom by Alpa D. Desai.
 Confidential information is not displayed.